namikazebadri/PIPTestLib/README.md

 ### Developing with Library

 This library is intended to fasten the library development, you can look at this as starter kit for library development.
-So you can add you own structure and library and doing your own library development on it.
+So you can add you own modules, classes, functions, constants and doing your own library development on it.

 These are some useful information when developing library with this repository.